 Enforce Security Setup to manage team privacy and membership policies

 Get your own Template Catalog

-After saving, the Project Management Template will be added to your own Templates Catalog.
+After saving, the Project Management Template will be added to your own Template Catalog.
 There are dozens of Teams templates stored here to help your organization according to your needs.
 Project Management, Sales Deal Room, Crisis Management, Departments Collaboration, and much more.

 So, in just a few steps, you can scale it across your entire organization.
-A clear and structured workspace, Strong Governance rules without burdening the IT Department, saving time and improving the productivity of your colleagues
+A clear and structured workspace, strong governance rules without burdening the IT Department, saving time and improving the productivity of your colleagues.